ftmartins/code_microscopic_imprints/README.md

      (for more information see: https://gist.github.com/MarkDana/a9481b8134cf38a556cf23e1e815dafb)

-3. Several jupyter notebooks are provided for getting started.
+3. Jupyter notebooks are provided for getting started.
+One examplifying training resistive circuits and another with example plotting routines.